rspec/relish-root-repo/features/GemVersions.md

 The rspec gem uses a [Pessimistic Version Constraint](http://docs.rubygems.org/read/chapter/16#page74) (e.g. "~> 2.4.0")
 to declare its dependencies on the rspec-core, rspec-expectations, and rspec-mocks gems.
-This means that when you install rspec-2.4.0, you'll get the latest patch releases of rspec-2.4, but you won't get versions >= 2.5.
+This means that when you install rspec-2.6.0, you'll get the latest patch releases of rspec-core-2.4, rspec-expectations-2.4, and rspec-mocks-2.4, but you won't get versions >= 2.5.